This Remote Island Getaway is the Maritimes’ Best-Kept Secret

 Book a Craft Beer Tasting

 Simply put, À l’abri de la Tempête is a beer-lover’s paradise.
-Opened in 2004 by two friends who fell in love with the Magdalen Islands after visiting (we told you they were captivating!), the beer hall and brewery prizes local ingredients—think pilsners infused with locally-harvested wildflowers, algae and fresh herbs. À l’abri de la Tempête currently produces a whopping 15 beers, and while most of their creations can be bought online and in stores throughout Quebec, some of the brews on the menu are exclusive to the Magdalen Islands.
+Opened in 2004 by two friends who fell in love with the Magdalen Islands after visiting (we told you they were captivating!), the beer hall and brewery prizes local ingredients—think pilsners infused with locally-harvested wildflowers, algae and fresh herbs. À l’abri de la Tempête currently produces more than a dozen beers, and while most of their creations can be bought online and in stores throughout Quebec, some of the brews on the menu are exclusive to the Magdalen Islands.
 More reason to visit!

 Here are the best snacks you can only find in Canada.